dxw/playbook/guides/running-a-roadmapping-workshop.md

 We recommend prioritising as you ask each question, rather than waiting until the end.
 This will involve some iteration as the answers to later questions influence previous thoughts about priorities.

+Be careful not to always prioritise the largest groups and most common needs.
+Consider prioritising people who are currently worst served and who experience the most barriers.

+And be careful not to leave work on accessibility and inclusion until Later.
+You can and should be working on these from your first sprint.

 You might not have time to prioritise everything.
 But the conversations about priority should help set the direction and scope of your first sprint.